Does Renters Insurance Cover Theft?

 Having something stolen is always a stressful experience, but taking the right steps after you experience a theft can make getting compensated faster and easier.

 1. Call the police or go to the station to make a police report as soon as possible after you discover the theft.
-This acts as proof that the theft occurred, and the sooner you do it, the sooner you'll be able to get paid.
+This acts as proof that the theft occurred.
+The sooner you do it, the sooner you'll be able to get paid.
 The details of the incident will also be freshest if you make your statement immediately.

-2. Once you have a copy of the report, you can usually file a claim online or over the phone.
+2. Once you have a copy of the report, you can usually file a claim with your insurance company online or over the phone.
 Make a list of everything that was taken, as well as the total value.
 You won't be expected to have receipts for everything that was taken, but their reported value should be close to what you remember paying for them.

 3. Your company will review the case and the police report.
 The time it takes for your claim to be verified and paid out may range from a few hours to a week or two, depending on the size of the claim and the circumstances surrounding the theft.